Boundary-induced nucleation control: A theoretical perspective: Scaling beyond

-Is it possible to judge from which system size the boundary conditions only have a minor impact on the nucleation behaviour?
-Without boundaries one would expect the simple scaling $ \avN \propto L^2$.
-For fixed flux values we show the relation between $\avN$ and $L$ in the inset of \figref{~\ref{fig:Nscale}}, both for the simulation and the experimental data.
-Interestingly, both data set display a similar slope in the double logarithmic representation.
+Is it possible to judge from which system size the boundary conditions only have a minor impact on the nucleation behavior?
+Without pre-pattering one would expect the simple scaling $ \avN \propto L^2$.
+For fixed flux values we show the relation between $\avN$ and $L$ in the inset of \figref{\ref{fig:Nscale}}, both for the simulation and the experimental data.
+Interestingly, both data sets display a similar slope in the double logarithmic representation.
 It is, however, larger than two.
-These deviations have to do with the fact that nucleation can only occur in the centre of each cell.
-The area, where nucleation is possible, is denoted as $A\lowt{eff}$.
-For $A\lowt{eff}$ we pick the area where the particle density of the overall ensemble is higher than 0.1 in the central region of the square.
-Plotting $\avN$ as a function of $A\lowt{eff}$, indeed yields a slope of one.
-Thus, the number of clusters is extensive and boundary effect is just reflected by the presence of a zone where no nucleation can take place.
+These deviations from the expected quadratic scaling on the un-pattern substrate have their origin in the limited spatial region where nucleation can occur.
+This area, denoted as $A\lowt{eff}$, is determined via the condition that the particle density of the overall ensemble after the deposition of 2 ML is higher than $0.1~1/a^2$.
+Plotting $\avN$ as a function of $A\lowt{eff}$ yields a slope of one.
+Thus, the number of clusters is extensive and the boundary effect is reflected by the presence of a zone where no nucleation can take place.